connor-minton/github-api-demo/readme.md

 Usage
 -----

-First, make sure that After pulling down the repository and running `npm install`, run
+First, make sure that you have installed node and run `npm install` in the directory of the repository.
+To execute the demo, run

 ```
 node . <username>